SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### Set up for ALKilnInThePlayground

-1. On your server's "Package Management" page, install the [ALKilnInThePlayground package](https://github.com/SuffolkLITLab/docassemble-ALKilnInThePlayground) from its `main` branch.
+1. Leave the Playground and go to your server's "Package Management" page.
+1. Install the [ALKilnInThePlayground package](https://github.com/SuffolkLITLab/docassemble-ALKilnInThePlayground) from its `main` branch.
 1. Follow docassemble's instructions to add it to the [dispatch list](https://docassemble.org/docs/config.html#dispatch).
 This will add it to the server's list of interviews.
 It may look something like this:

 ```yml